JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 ### What career lesson did I learn?

 **Take ownership of your own career.** Your employer will take your preferences into consideration, but ultimately if you want to 2x, 3x, 4x your salary and/or work in a new area, you need to make that happen by yourself.

+This means having an appealing LinkedIn, sharing your work publicly, not burning bridges when you leave companies, being friendly (but realistic) with recruiters, and staying up to date on your chosen technologies.
+It's not automatic, but a good job is worth the effort!

 ## 2017 - 2018: Creators.Direct